Rattlesnake Ridge

 8:45 AM Group Photo (Poker Run to immediately follow)

-Lunch (Make your own sandwich, chips and fruit)
+Lunch (Make your own sandwichs, chips and fruit)

 1 PM Seminar: Llama Driving